Young Lamb from Aragon

 The characteristics of the 'Rasa Aragonesa' breed stand out among the rest for the rusticity, yield and excellent quality of they meat.
 The lambs that are butchered are no older than 90 days, weigh between 18 and 24 kg and are raised under natural conditions.
 The production process consists of the butchering, airing and preservation phases.
 These breeds produce tender meat that is light pink in colour with slight intermuscular fattiness, very juicy, consistently firm, with a light texture.

-- Young Lamb from Aragon is available at nearly all speciality stores, supermarkets and butcher's shops in the Aragon, as well as in must large stores throughout the peninsula.
+- Where to buy: Young Lamb from Aragon is available at nearly all speciality stores, supermarkets and butcher's shops in the Aragon, as well as in must large stores throughout the peninsula.